RestAuth/RestAuthCommon/doc/install/from-source.rst

    git clone http://git.fsinf.at/restauth/restauth-common.git RestAuthCommon

 Older versions are marked as tags.
 You can view available tags with :command:`git tag -l`.
-You can use any of those versions with :command:`git checkout`, for example :command:`git checkout 1.0`.
+You can use any of those versions with :command:`git checkout <tag>`.
 To move back to the newest version, use :command:`git checkout master`.

 If you ever want to update the source code, just use: